 The building will be nested between multiple existing properties of varying heights, spanning the midsection of the block bounded by Chapel, Orange, Center and Church Streets.
 Retail spaces will front Chapel Street, as will the main entrance to the apartments.
 The parking garage will be accessed from Center Street.

 Through careful layout studies, we were able to maximize the building area in an efficient manner while still meeting the City’s density regulations and height-based setback requirements.
 Portions of the new structure will be set back from the property line within the block, resulting in better views and daylighting.

-The project received site plan approval from the City Plan Commission in December 2018.
+The project has received site plan approval from the City Plan Commission.

 Seven-story mixed-use development including 120 market-rate apartments and street level retail